 This book will give you the power to: identify and practice good questioning techniques, recognize types of questions to avoid, know the questions required when hearing unconfirmed reports or gossip, practice good listening techniques and exploit all leads, determine when and how to control the conversation, and gain real expertise fast , within professional interrogation circles.

 There are few skills more important to the modern fact finder than the ability to obtain information through effective interviewing.
 While most interviewing books are intended for law enforcement, they often present harsh and accusatory techniques that can be counterproductive in private sector investigations.

-In Kids, Cops, and Confessions, Barry Feld offers the first report of what actually happens when police question juveniles.
-Drawing on remarkable data, Feld analyzes interrogation tapes and transcripts, police reports, juvenile court filings and sentences, and probation and sentencing reports, describing in rich detail what actually happens in the interrogation room.
+In Kids, Cops, and Confessions, Feld offers the first report of what actually happens when police question juveniles.
+Drawing on remarkable data, he analyzes interrogation tapes and transcripts, police reports, juvenile court filings and sentences, and probation and sentencing reports, describing in rich detail what actually happens in the interrogation room.
 Contrasting routine interrogation and false confessions enables police, lawyers, and judges to identify interrogations that require enhanced scrutiny, to adopt policies to protect citizens, and to assure reliability and integrity of the justice system.

 The act of interrogation, and the debate over its use, pervades our culture, whether through fictionalized depictions in movies and television or discussions of real-life interrogations on the news.
 But despite daily mentions of the practice in the media, there is a lack of informed commentary on its moral implications.